 Circles.Life launches daily unlimited data plans, WhatsApp add-on

-The Singapore telecoms service provider also took responsibility for the #3dollarballer cash vending machine marketing stunt on Wednesday, which was cut short due to safety considerations.
+The Singapore telecoms service provider also admitted it was behind the #3dollarballer cash vending machine marketing stunt on Wednesday, which was cut short due to safety considerations.

 SINGAPORE: Circles.Life on Thursday (Mar 1) announced it will be launching a new daily unlimited mobile data plan and an add-on service to use WhatsApp in 18 countries, as well as its expansion plans.